-Aberdeen drawn to face Eintracht Frankfurt, HJK & PAOK
+Aberdeen to play Eintracht Frankfurt, HJK & PAOK

-Europa Conference League draw: Aberdeen face Eintracht Frankfurt, HJK & PAOK
+Europa Conference League draw: Aberdeen meet Eintracht Frankfurt, HJK & PAOK

 Last updated on .From the section Aberdeen